Self-Regulation in Preschoolers

-Anyone concerned with the healthy development of a young child needs to pay close attention to the child’s self-regulation, helping her feel safe and secure, and calming her when she’s startled.
+Anyone concerned with the healthy development of a young child needs to pay close attention to the child’s self-regulation, helping them feel safe and secure, and calming them when they’re startled.

 At its core, self-regulation refers to the manner in which a child recovers from the expenditure of energy required to deal with stressors.
 Prolonged and excessive stress (allostatic overload) can significantly affect “higher” functions such as language, social cognition, executive functions and, indeed, self-control.

 Stressors come from five interconnected domains: biological, emotion, cognitive, social and pro-social.
 Heightened stress in any or, as is generally the case, several (if not all), of these domains leads to negative downstream consequences.
-Identifying and reducing stressors is the first step towards easing a child’s stress levels and bringing her back to a calm and focused state, and ultimately improving her ability to self-regulate.
+Identifying and reducing stressors is the first step towards easing a child’s stress levels and bringing them back to a calm and focused state, and ultimately improving their ability to self-regulate.

 Stressors can vary significantly.
 What is a stressor for one child may not be for another.
 Even for the same child, what may be a stressor in one moment may not be in another when the child is in a different physical or emotional state.
 Some common stressors for children in the early years are: